rkotze/git-mob/packages/git-mob/README.md

 ### Add co-author from GitHub

 Provide the GitHub username to generate their co-author details.
 The _anonymous_ GitHub email is used.
+You need to enable it [see config](#enable-github-author-fetch).

 ```
 $ git mob rkotze